Mangai2024/Medical_Insurance_cost_prediction/README.md

 R²: 0.8139

-Insights
+🔍 Insights

-Smoking has the highest impact on insurance charges
+🚬 Smoking has the highest impact on insurance charges

-BMI and Age interact strongly with smoking habits
+📈 BMI and Age interact strongly with smoking habits

-Random Forest tuned gave the best performance with R² around 0.83
+🌲 Random Forest tuned gave the best performance with R² ≈ 0.83

-Feature Engineering improved interpretability but did not outperform tuned Random Forest in score
+🧠 Feature Engineering improved interpretability but did not outperform tuned Random Forest in score

-Future Improvements
+🚀 Future Improvements

-Apply hyperparameter tuning with RandomizedSearchCV or GridSearchCV
+🔧 Apply hyperparameter tuning with RandomizedSearchCV or GridSearchCV

-Perform cross-validation for robust estimates
+🔄 Perform cross-validation for robust estimates

-Try log-transform of target (charges) to reduce skewness
+📉 Try log-transform of target (charges) to reduce skewness

-Deploy as a simple web app (Streamlit or FastAPI) for real-world usage
+🌐 Deploy as a simple web app (Streamlit or FastAPI)

-Conclusion
+📝 Conclusion

 This project demonstrates how machine learning can predict medical insurance costs effectively.
-Among all models tested, Random Forest Regressor with hyperparameter tuning achieved the best performance with R² around 0.83.
-Feature engineering provided interpretability and domain insights, which are crucial in practical applications even if the score did not improve further.
+Among all models tested, Random Forest Regressor with hyperparameter tuning achieved the best performance (R² ≈ 0.83).
+Feature engineering provided interpretability and domain insights, which are important in practical applications even if the score did not improve further.